 About

-Elevate your dance training this winter with NEWAVE, an immersive intensive experience hosted by BODYSONNET.
-Our program offers a unique platform for pre-professional/newly professional dancers and passionate teaching artists to flourish.
+NEWAVE is a training platform hosted by BODYSONNET.
+Our programs offer a unique platform for pre-professional/newly professional dancers and passionate teaching artists to flourish.

 Move with teaching artists working in various dance scenes in NYC.